Unlocking the Motorola G23 (and some words on Motorola)

 The days later were spent on trying to find a way to boot TWRP (thanks @GitFASTBOOT for making it), and testing GSIs.

-The plans for the future are to try to port LineageOS, and spread the word about the device, and how it can be unlocked.
+The plans for the future are to try to port LineageOS, spread the word about the device and how it can be unlocked, and make it faster!

 Chouchou (Custom bootloader)